 Ram air foil kites

-We have discussed the use of ram air kites at length in our previous video/article, “5 best kites for Foiling”.
-Here is an except from that...
+We discuss the use of ram air kites at length in our previous video/article, “5 best kites for Foiling”.

-As a general rule, we ride Ram Air foils only in the lightest of winds when other kites will not stay aloft.
-For most of us, this includes winds 4-8 knots paired with a 12-18m kite.
+As a general rule, we ride Ram Air foils only in the lightest of winds, when other kites will not stay aloft.
+For most of us, this includes winds at 4-8 knots paired with a 12-18m kite.
 Most Ram Air kites are very high aspect.
-As a result they are difficult to fly and have the unfortunate tendency to bowtie or fold when they lose adequate line tension, a common occurrence in light winds with variable gusts.
+As a result, they are difficult to fly and have the unfortunate tendency to "bowtie" or fold when they lose adequate line tension; a common occurrence in light winds with variable gusts.